safing/portmaster/README.md

 # Technical Introduction

-Portmaster is a privacy suite for your desktop OS.
+Portmaster is a privacy suite for your Windows and Linux desktop.

 ### Base Technology

 - Portmaster integrates into network stack using nfqueue on Linux and a kernel driver (WFP) on Windows.
 - Packets are intercepted at the raw packet level - every packet is seen and can be stopped.
-- Ownership of connections are (currently) found via `/proc` on Linux and the IP Helper API (`iphlpapi.dll`) on Windows.
+- Ownership of connections is found using eBPF and `/proc` on Linux and a kernel driver and the IP Helper API (`iphlpapi.dll`) on Windows.
 - Most settings can be defined per app, which can be matched in different ways.
 - Support for special processes with weird or concealed paths/actors:
   - Snap, AppImage and Script support on Linux